bodhivani/bodhivani.github.io/_pages/about.md

 What I do
 ----
-Currently, I work with [Pratyush Tiwary](https://sites.google.com/site/pratyushtiwary/) at the Institute of Physical Science and Technology in Maryland, where we attempt to conquer the world with AI augmented enhanced sampling.
-Specifically, we are hunting cryptic pockets by exploring the structural diversity of biomolecules.

-By late September 2023, I will be leaving for the bay area to work as a Machine Learning scientist for [Prescient Design at Genentech inc.](https://www.gene.com/scientists/our-scientists/prescient-design).
-Ironically, I haven't predicted the specifics of my new research.
+Currently, I'm a Machine Learning scientist for [Prescient Design at Genentech inc.](https://www.gene.com/scientists/our-scientists/prescient-design).
+I combine statistical mechanics and ML to develop methods for small molecule drug discovery.

 Background
 -----
+Before this, I worked with [Pratyush Tiwary](https://sites.google.com/site/pratyushtiwary/) at the Institute of Physical Science and Technology in Maryland, where we attempt to conquer the world with AI augmented enhanced sampling.
+Specifically, we were hunting cryptic pockets by exploring the structural diversity of biomolecules.

 Before I started fiddling with neural networks, I was, and will always be a theoretical molecular biophysicist.
 I learnt how to be this from my PhD advisor [Aaron Dinner](https://dinner-group.uchicago.edu/) at the University of Chicago.
 [Jonathan Weare](https://cims.nyu.edu/~weare/) at the Courant Institute in New York co-advised me and gave me some applied math chops as well.